HarvardURC/Pacbot/src/gameEngine/README.md

 ## Requirements
 To run the gameEngine, the dependencies listed in the ***src/environment.yml*** need to be installed.
 The ***src/environment.yml*** file is an exported Conda environment, so creating a Conda environment from this is recommended.

+Currently, the game engine only runs on **Mac** and **Linux** computers (not Windows).
+We are working on fixing issues with the Python graphics package to allow the game engine to run on Windows computers.

 ## Running the gameEngine

 To run the gameEngine, first run the server and then run each of the module proccesses separately.